 Method 2: Oven

-If for some reason, you can apply the sous vide approach, then the obvious route that you have now is reheating through the oven.
+If for some reason, you cannot apply the sous vide approach, then the obvious route that you have now is reheating through the oven.
 Now, there is nothing wrong with this method.
 It is just that you need adequate control over the process to ensure that the meat won’t get dry and paltry.
-But once you can successfully execute the following steps, you can turn your tri-tips into brand new!
+But once you can successfully execute the following steps, you can turn your tri-tips into brand new again!

 Start by heating the oven into warm.